Chapter 44 : Goosebumps

-I gaped at him, barely registering the brawl that was happening in the corner of my eye.
-(Aidan’s sleeve had now caught on fire, Dom was frantically trying to put it out with her wand, and for some reason, I could hear a cat yowling in the background.)
+I gaped at him, barely registering the brawl still happening in the corner of my eye.
+(Aidan’s sleeve had now caught on fire, Dom was frantically trying to put it out with her wand, and for some reason, there was the sound of a cat yowling in the background.)
 “You what?”

 “She wouldn’t listen to me and I knew she was going to go back to Cooper, so I panicked and I stunned her, okay?”
 Fred huffed defensively.
 “I know it sounds bad.”

 “Really?”
-I said drily, gesturing to Evelyn’s unconscious body, slumped over Fred’s shoulder.
+I said dryly, gesturing to Evelyn’s unconscious body slumped over Fred’s shoulder.
 “Because it looks great.”

 Freddy pursed his lips.
 “Don’t sass me, young lady.”